muratk5n/thirdwave/en/mbl/2023/week20.md

-Blackwater, Wagner are somewhat different, they are private, have members from all walks of life as with the French Foreign Legion but in a war Wagner fits in to the hierarchy somewhere.
+Blackwater, Wagner are somewhat different, they are private, have members from all walks of life as with the French Foreign Legion but in a war Wagner they would, should fit in a hierarchy somewhere.
 RSF has been that alternative "second military" for a long time now, actively toppling, helping form new governments.
 They are used to having access to power.

 ---